Daifanling/learngit/readme.txt

 Git is a distributed version control system
-Git is free software distrebuted under the GPL
+Git is free software distrebuted under the GPL11111111111